tadams95/RSApp2.0/error-handling.md

 - **Network Error Handling**: 90% complete - Advanced detection with connectivity monitoring and retry mechanisms
 - **Firebase Error Handling**: 50% complete - Auth errors well handled but Firestore operations need improvement
 - **Navigation Errors**: 30% complete - Basic protection with Error Boundaries but specific handling needed
-- **Asset Loading Errors**: 40% complete - Event images have fallbacks but product/profile images need improvement
+- **Asset Loading Errors**: 90% complete - Added fallbacks for product images and profile images using the new ImageWithFallback component
 - **Form Submission Errors**: 90% complete - Robust handling in authentication and cart/payment flows

 ### Recommendations:

 1. **Focus on high-impact areas first**: Cart checkout flow, payment processing, and authentication are critical paths that need robust error handling.
 2. **Add global network monitoring**: This will benefit all areas of the app and improve overall user experience.
-3. **Add image error fallbacks**: These are quick wins that can significantly improve perceived stability.
+3. **Add image error fallbacks**: ✓ Implemented with `ImageWithFallback` component for product and profile images.
 4. **Document error handling patterns**: Create a guide for consistent error handling implementation across the team.

 ### Success Metrics: